cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-patchstick.md

 :::

 You should now be jailbroken with the Software Menu added to your home screen.
 You can use this menu to manage your Apple TV.
-SSH is available via the command `ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss frontrow@ip.of.apple.tv`.
+SSH is available via the command `ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss frontrow@ip.of.apple.tv`, the password is `frontrow`.
+To mount / as read-write, run the command `sudo mount -t hfs -o rw /dev/disk0s3 /`.